OpaxIV/drm_in_games/easyanticheat/introduction.md

 ### About the EasyAntiCheat.sys Module
 Generally speaking the EasyAntiCheat.sys is a kernel module, which acts as a driver for the actual program, running in the user space.
-- Manual mapper:
-- Basically manual mapping a driver is essentially the same idea as manual mapping a DLL into a process.
+More precisely, the component works as an manuel mapper: Basically manual mapping a driver is essentially the same idea as manual mapping a DLL into a process.
 You are mapping the driver binary into kernel memory, doing some fixups and then you manually call the EntryPoint.
 This usually is done with the help of a signed vulnerable driver, that exposes a way to read and write to kernel memory over IOCTL.
 This circumvents DSE and all other official windows mechanisms, that ACs could use to detect your loaded unsinged driver.
 - Manual mapping a portable executeable means you manually write target in a way similar how the windows loader loads drivers and dlls.
 You need to fix the
 <br> temp
 - allocates extra memory around it's memory -> dynamic code